atharaq/atharaq.github.io/calc-1-f25/syllabus.md

 ## Calculator Policy

 A graphing calculator is required for this course.
-You are welcome to use online calculators like [Desmos](https://www.desmos.com).
-If you would like an actual calculator, I recommend getting a TI-83+ or TI-84+.
+You are welcome to use online calculators like [Desmos](https://www.desmos.com) on homework assignments.
+For exams, I recommend the TI-84+ CE or the Casio fx-9750GIII.
 Unless otherwise specified, calculators are allowed for all assignments, including exams and quizzes.

 ## Attendance

 I understand that there may be times you miss a class due to emergencies, illnesses, and other reasons.
 For this reason, I post the lecture notes online and on Moodle.
 If you miss a class, be sure to submit any work that was due that day, find out what work you missed, and catch yourself up.
-You can use my office hours, the LA's office hours, and the tutoring center to help catch you up.
+You can use my office hours and the tutoring center to help catch you up.

 ## Late Homework Policy